trovares/pyxgt/demos/neo4j_accel/README.md

 The collection of jupyter notebooks in this directory contain all that is need to explore using [Trovares xGT](http://www.trovares.com) as an accelerator for neo4j users.

-The easiest way to do this is to clone this github repo into the linux or virtual linux environment that will run these notebooks.
+The easiest way to do this is to clone this github repo into the Linux or virtual Linux environment that will run these notebooks.

 ## Platform Requirements